 Many giving systems use a 3rd party merchant account provider and leave the problem of reconciling fees, refunds, NSFs, deposits, and chargebacks to your finance team.
-Vision2 is both the software provider and the payment processor, providing a seamless accounting experience where all accounting related to your organization is automatically recorded in our sub ledger.
+Since Vision2 is both the software provider and the payment processor, we provide a seamless accounting experience by recording all related journal entries for payments that are processed by (or manually entered into) the system.

-You pull the journal entries from V2, export them to Excel and import the file to your accounting system.
-Your ledger balance will balance your bank balance to the penny.
+Vision2 provides ledger post files in Excel format ready to download and enter into your accounting system.
+Your ledger should balance to your bank.
 We expect you to let us know if it doesn't!

-Steps to generate a ledger post file and determine the deposit total
+If you haven't yet moved to the ledger auto-post feature, please follow these steps to generate a ledger post file and determine the deposit total:

 Go to the Ledger tab > Updates for General Ledger